vdafeider/ski_resorts_power_bi/README.md

 10. [Author](#author)

 ---
 ## Project Overview
+This repository contains the **Ski Resorts Catalogue App** created in Power BI.
+It includes detailed information about approximately 500 ski resorts worldwide, covering location, prices, slopes, lifts, seasons, and a supplementary table with snow cover data for each month of 2022.

+The project was an attempt to explore Power BI’s capabilities for creating app-like dashboards.

+---
 ### Tools Used
 - **Power BI** – building the app
 - **Figma** – prototyping visualization